radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

     umgr.wait_units()

 The :func:`sagapilot.UnitManager.wait_units` call blocks until all ComputeUnits have been  executed by the UnitManager.
-Simple control flows / depdendcies can be realized with ``wait_units()``, however, for more complex control flows it can become inefficent due to its blocking nature.
-For this reason SAGA-Pilot also provides mechanisms for asynchronous notifications and callbacks.
+Simple control flows / dependencies can be realized with ``wait_units()``, however, for more complex control flows it can become inefficient due to its blocking nature.
+To address this, SAGA-Pilot also provides mechanisms for asynchronous notifications and callbacks.
 This is discussed in more detail in :ref:`chapter_example_async`.